If you haven’t already, review the Tempest Quick Start Guide

 Types of Installations and Mounting

 Flat Base Attachment: The easiest installation method is to attach your Tempest on top of a fence, wall, railing, pergola, etc using the flat base and a small wood screw (included).
 The standard flat base attachment can cinch to a screw head to secure the Tempest device to any flat, level surface.
-This works well as a long-term solution for many locations and is also the easiest way to secure the Tempest to serve as a temporary mount.
-The flat base can also attach to a standard camera mount (¼"-20 threaded bolt).
+This is the easiest way to temporarily secure the Tempest device.
+The flat base can also attach to a standard camera mount (¼"-20 threaded bolt) which is more suitable as long term mounting option.

 Flat base, wood screw & keyhole slot